BathuPadmanabhan/Data_Structures-/README.md

 1.Implement Binary tree
 2. Implement Binary Search Tree and perform Insertion and Deletion
 3. Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)

+Day 10
+1. Implement a C Program for Red Black tree and perform Insertion and Deletion of Nodes
+2. Implement a C Program for Splay tree tree and perform Insertion and Deletion of Nodes

+Day 11
+1. Implement a C Program for B Tree and perform Insertion of Nodes
+2. Implement a C Program for TRIE Tree and perform Insertion  of Nodes

+Day 12
+1. Implement a C Program to perform Hashing with all collision resolving techniques
+2. Implement a C Program for Min Heap and Max Heap and perform Insertion  of Nodes
+3. Implement a C Program to perform Heap sort both ascending and Descending order

+Day 13
+1. Implement a C Program to perform Merge Sort
+2. Implement a C Program to perform Insertion Sort
+3. Implement a C Program to perform Radix Sort
+4. Implement a C Program to perform Bubble Sort
+5. Implement a C Program to perform Shell Sort